LucanLAM/UA-Data-Oct-competition/README.md

 | separator 2 | "T" or "t" followed by a number|
 | separator 3 | "w", "l", "+", "-"             |

-If the program cannot detect the required separators, it cannot correctly extract the data fields.
+If the program cannot detect the required separators, it will not be able to correctly extract the data fields.
 In such cases, the line will be considered as **unreadable**, and the program will prompt the user to manually review and modify the entry.

 ## Check duplication
 The file **`UA_dup.cpp`** is responsible for generating a unique list of player names and card types.
-Since the game host occasionally used inconsistent naming conventions (e.g., `Ray` and `RAY`, `Francis` and `FFC`, `羽川` and `紫物語`), the program helps identify potential duplicates so the user can review and unify them manually.
+Since the game host occasionally used inconsistent naming conventions (e.g., `Ray` and `RAY`, `Francis` and `FFC`, `羽川` and `紫物語`), the program helps identify potential duplicates, allowing the user to review and unify them manually.

 ## Score Calculation
-The file **`UA_score`** handles score calculation.
+The file **`UA_score`** handles the calculation of scores.
 Each player starts with an initial score of **40**.
 The card tier ranking ranges from **1 (highest)** to **5 (lowest)**, increasing in increments of **0.5**.
 When a player wins, they gain points while their opponent loses the same amount.
 The total change in score for both players in a round always sums to **zero**.
 However, a player’s score cannot drop below **0** — for example, if a player with 10 points loses a round and should lose 20 points, their final score will be set to **0**.

 The score calculation is divided into two parts: